kcosta42/VQGAN-CLIP-Docker/README.md

 make build  # Build the docker image
 ```

+# Usage

-## Usage
+## Inference

-Two configuration file are provided `./configs/local.json` and `./configs/docker.json`.
+Two configuration files are provided `./configs/local.json` and `./configs/docker.json`.
 They are ready to go, but you may want to edit them to meet your need.
 Check the [Configuration section](#Configuration) to understand each field.

-The resulting generations can be found in the `./outputs` folder.
+By default, the resulting generations can be found in the `./outputs` folder.

 ### GPU